 Mann suggests using the day to talk about the climate crisis.
 Discuss with your friends, family, neighbors, and "anyone else within earshot the need for policy action, and for voting in politicians who will support climate-friendly policies and voting out those who won't," he said.

-To learn more about Earth Day 2022 and events taking place on April 22, check out the EARTHDAY.ORG (opens in new tab) website.
-For suggestions on Earth Day activities, project resources, and ideas for teachers, check out the EPA (opens in new tab) website.
-For more information about Earth Day's founder Gaylord Nelson, check out "The Man from Clear Lake: Earth Day Founder Senator Gaylord Nelson (opens in new tab)" (University of Wisconsin Press, 2009), available to buy at Amazon.
+For suggestions on Earth Day activities, project resources, and ideas for teachers, check out the EPA website.
+For more information about Earth Day's founder Gaylord Nelson, check out "The Man from Clear Lake: Earth Day Founder Senator Gaylord Nelson" (University of Wisconsin Press, 2009), available to buy at Amazon.

 This article was originally written by Live Science contributor Alina Bradford and has since been updated.